mattwach/pico_sharpmem_display/README.md

 image_draw_tiled(bitmap, MAP_IMG_0_0, MAP_IMG_COLUMNS, MAP_IMG_ROWS, x, y);
 ```

-For the map `mapscroll` example, using tiles resulted in able a 5x rendering performance improvement.
-The larger the source image, the larger potential for
+For the map `mapscroll` example, using tiles resulted in around a 5x rendering
+performance improvement and thus achieved glitch-free 60 FPS scrolling.
+The
+larger the source image, the larger potential for improvement.
+Images that
-improvement.
-Images that (mostly) fit within the screen bondaries will see no improvement with this method.
+(mostly) fit within the screen boundaries will see no improvement with this
+method.

 An alternate approach is to use bitmaps instead.
 This will use more memory
 but offers runtime flexibility that is sometimes needed.
 See the next